trimstray/nginx-admins-handbook/README.md

 When I was studying architecture of HTTP servers I became interested in NGINX.
 I found a lot of information about it but I've never found one guide that covers the most important things in suitable form.
 I was a little disappointed.

-I was interested in everything: NGINX internals, functions, security best practice, performance optimisations, tips & tricks, hacks and rules, but all documents treated the subject lightly.
+I was interested in everything: NGINX internals, functions, security best practices, performance optimisations, tips & tricks, hacks and rules, but all documents treated the subject lightly.

-Of course, I know that we also have great resources like a [Official Documentation](https://nginx.org/en/docs/), [agentzh's Nginx Tutorials](https://openresty.org/download/agentzh-nginx-tutorials-en.html), [Nginx Guts](http://www.nginxguts.com/) or [Emiller’s Advanced Topics In Nginx Module Development](https://www.evanmiller.org/nginx-modules-guide-advanced.html).
-On a different note, these are definitely the best assets for us and in the first place you should seek help there.
+Of course, I know that we also have great resources like [Official Documentation](https://nginx.org/en/docs/), [agentzh's Nginx Tutorials](https://openresty.org/download/agentzh-nginx-tutorials-en.html), [Nginx Guts](http://www.nginxguts.com/) or [Emiller’s Advanced Topics In Nginx Module Development](https://www.evanmiller.org/nginx-modules-guide-advanced.html).
+These are definitely the best assets for us and in the first place you should seek help there.

-For me, however, there hasn't been a truly in-depth and reasonably simple (if it's possible) cheatsheet which describe a variety of configurations and important cross-cutting topics for HTTP servers.
+For me, however, there hasn't been a truly in-depth and reasonably simple cheatsheet which describe a variety of configurations and important cross-cutting topics for HTTP servers.
 That's why I created this repository.

   > This handbook is a collection of rules, helpers, notes and papers, best practices and recommendations collected and used by me (also in production environments).
 Many of these refer to external resources.

-Throughout this handbook you will explore the many features and capabilities of NGINX.
-You'll find out for example: how to testing the performance or how to resolve debugging problems.
-You will discover as several good practices related to hardening and how to handle common issues.
+Throughout this handbook you will explore the many features and capabilities of the NGINX.
+You'll find out, for example, how to testing the performance or how to resolve debugging problems.
+You will discover best practices, security design patterns and ways to handle common issues.

 In this handbook I added set of guidelines and examples has also been produced to help you administer of the NGINX server.
-They give us insight into NGINX internals also.
+They give us insight into NGINX's internals also.

 If you do not have the time to read hundreds of articles (just like me) this multipurpose handbook may be useful.
 I created it in the hope that it will be useful especially for System Administrators and WebOps.
 I think it can also be a good complement to official documentations.